What is a Factory Audit: Definition, Process, Types and Checklist

 How Do Factory Audits Differ from Quality Inspections?

+While factory audits and quality inspections are both essential tools for ensuring product quality and compliance, they serve different purposes and focus on distinct aspects of the manufacturing process.
 Factory audits are comprehensive assessments that evaluate the overall capabilities and compliance of a manufacturing facility.
 They examine a wide range of factors, including the effectiveness of the quality management system, compliance with industry standards like ISO 9001, working conditions, and the facility’s ability to consistently produce high-quality products.
 Factory audits are typically conducted periodically and are more strategic in nature, providing insights into the long-term reliability and ethical practices of a supplier.
+On the other hand, quality inspections are more focused and operational.
+They involve checking specific batches of products to ensure that they meet predefined quality standards.
+Quality inspections are usually conducted at various stages of the production process, such as during raw material intake, in-process production, and final product inspection before shipping.
+The primary goal of quality inspections is to identify and address product defects or non-compliance with customer specifications.

 How to Schedule a Factory Audit?